LegendaryMediaTV/EGP-Graphai/exports/markdown-par/KJV1769/19-PSA.md

 <sup>6</sup> I will not be afraid of ten thousands of people, that have set [themselves] against me round about.
 <sup>7</sup> Arise, O LORD; save me, O my God: for thou hast smitten all mine enemies [upon] the cheek bone; thou hast broken the teeth of the ungodly.
 <sup>8</sup> Salvation [belongeth] unto the LORD: thy blessing [is] upon thy people.
 Selah.

 ## Chapter 4

-<sup>1</sup> «To the chief Musician on Neginoth, A Psalm of David.» Hear me when I call, O God of my righteousness: thou hast enlarged me [when I was] in distress; have mercy upon me, and hear my prayer.
+> _To the chief Musician on Neginoth, A Psalm of David._

+<sup>1</sup> Hear me when I call, O God of my righteousness: thou hast enlarged me [when I was] in distress; have mercy upon me, and hear my prayer.
 <sup>2</sup> O ye sons of men, how long [will ye turn] my glory into shame? [how long] will ye love vanity, [and] seek after leasing?
 Selah.
 <sup>3</sup> But know that the LORD hath set apart him that is godly for himself: the LORD will hear when I call unto him.
 <sup>4</sup> Stand in awe, and sin not: commune with your own heart upon your bed, and be still.
 Selah.